Devil May Cry 5

+is a 2019 action-adventure game developed and published by Capcom.
+The game is the sixth installment overall and the fifth mainline installment in the Devil May Cry series.
+The plot follows returning protagonists Nero and Dante as they are hired by a mysterious stranger named V to stop the Demon King Urizen.
+Players control Nero, Dante and V, who each feature a different playstyle.

 Devil May Cry 5 was directed by Hideaki Itsuno whose goal was for this installment to be his best work.
 He aimed to balance the game for newcomers and returning gamers by providing various difficulties and challenges.
 Capcom also wanted to bring a more realistic design inspired by the RE Engine used in their previous work, Resident Evil 7: Biohazard.
 As a result, real-life people were used to make the character's faces.
 The plot was written by returning writer Bingo Morihashi while the setting was based on various locations in London.
 Multiple composers worked together to produce the game's audio, creating three main themes centered around the playable characters.